 Step 2.
 Cream butter with sugars and add in aquafaba, liquid from a can of chickpeas or applesauce, and vanilla.

 Step 3.
-Add oat flour, baking soda and salt to creamed mixture and stir or mix.
+Add oat flour, baking soda, arrowroot or cornstarch, and salt to creamed mixture and stir or mix.
 Fold in mix-ins.

 Step 4.
 Use a small cookie scoop to put 12 cookies on pan, and top with mix-ins.